vincentcartillier/MCTS/README.md

 # MCTS

 This package provides a simple way of using Monte Carlo Tree Search in any perfect information domain.

 It was originally authored by [pbsinclair42](https://github.com/pbsinclair42/MCTS).
+This fork however complies with the [Python Naming Convention](https://namingconvention.org/python/), provides base classes for implementing states and actions, and provides more comprehensive examples.

 ## Installation